A Guide to the Westmoreland County (Va.) Chancery Causes, 1753-1958 (bulk 1873-1913)

 Critcher accused Bailey's former agent John A. Parker of slandering him.
 Parker publicly accused Critcher of "selling 3 of her negroes without her knowledge or consent, and pocketing the money."
 Critcher wrote letters to local newspapers defending his honor two of which are exhibits in the chancery cause.
 In one of the letters, Critcher wrote that he and Parker had a physical altercation in the town of Tappahannock.
 Critcher pulled Parker's nose and Parker pulled a pistol on Critcher.

 Suit concerns the division of enslaved property.
-Numerous depositions concern an enslaved woman named Ellen who is frequently referred to as "deranged."
+Numerous depositions concern Ellen, an enslaved woman, who is frequently referred to as "deranged."
 One deponent testified "she was deranged a woman as ever I saw in my life.
 We had to keep her everlastingly fastened to a large block."
-Her enslaver sold Ellen while she was fastened to a block.
+Ellen's enslaver sold her while she was fastened to a block.

 Cause includes two letters dated July and September 1854 written by D.T.
 Wright living in St. Louis, Missouri.
 He was the guardian of the Carter children living in Virginia.
-Wright was responding to a question from the trustee of the children's slave property.
-The trustee wanted to know if Wright want to sell the slaves in Virginia and the funds be distributed among the heirs or have the slaves transported to Missouri.
-Wright informed the trustee to sell the slaves in Virginia and not transport them to Missouri.
+Wright was responding to a question from the trustee concerned with the children's enslaved individuals.
+The trustee wanted to know if Wright wanted to sell the enslaved individuals in Virginia and the funds be distributed among the heirs or have them transported to Missouri.
+Wright informed the trustee to sell the enslaved individuals in Virginia and not transport them to Missouri.
 "There are several reasons why I think you had better sell them there than to have them sent here.
 They would naturally dislike to come to a strange place and into strange hands.
 Consequently, they would likely become dissatisfied and might endeavor to make their escape to Illinois which is a free state and has the name of being connected with Canada by the underground railroad.
 One thing is quite certain.
 Our slaves often make their escape.
 There is also something of a risk and a considerable expense in bringing them here."
 In the second letter, Wright references a riot that took place in St. Louis following the 1854 Congressional election.
 He placed blame for the riot on the Irish.
-See also Chancery Cause 1854-013.
+[See also: Westmoreland County (Va.)
+Chancery Cause 1854-013.]

-Cause involves the division of enslaved property.
-Two enslaved people, Sydnor and Susan, were not sold because they claimed to be emancipated.
-Their freedom suit is found on Virginia Untold
+Cause involves the division of enslaved individuals.
+Sydnor and Susan, two enslaved persons, were not sold because they claimed to be emancipated.
+[Their freedom suit is found on Virginia Untold ]

 Divorce suit.
 In 1863, plaintiff broke through Union blockade to purchase goods in Maryland and bring back to Virginia.
 He was captured by Union troops and imprisoned in Washington, D.C.
 He was released after 3 days but was unable to return to Virginia due to being closely watched.
 He did not return until after the war.
 He learned that his wife and children had left his home to live with Robert Richardson in Maryland.